vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/vault-integration/README.md

 Then, when Concourse runs that pipeline/job, it will search for the corresponding secret in Vault, using a [pre-determined search order](http://concourse.ci/creds.html#vault), and execute the task appropriately with the retrieved values.

-# Configuring the Vault server
+## Configuring the Vault server

 These instructions assume that you already have a Vault server up and running.
-For more information, refer to [Vault's installation documentation](https://www.vaultproject.io/docs/install/index.html) or this [sample deployment file](https://github.com/rahul-kj/concourse-vault/blob/master/vault.yml).
+For more information, refer to [Vault's installation documentation](https://www.vaultproject.io/docs/install/index.html) or the [Vault Bosh release](https://github.com/cloudfoundry-community/vault-boshrelease) and this [sample deployment file](https://github.com/rahul-kj/concourse-vault/blob/master/vault.yml).

 On an [unsealed](https://www.vaultproject.io/docs/concepts/seal.html) Vault server while authenticated with a [root token](https://www.vaultproject.io/docs/concepts/tokens.html), perform the following configuration steps using the [Vault CLI](https://www.vaultproject.io/docs/commands/index.html):